mcheiva/workshop-dds/cpp/exercises/01/README.md

 # Exercise 1: Getting Started

-In C++ you have two options, either solve the exercise using a CMake project (i would definitely recommend) under the `conan` subfolder or a classic C++ Visual Studio project under the `mscvc` folder.
+In C++ you have two options: either solve the exercise using a CMake‑based project (recommended) under the `conan/` subfolder, or a classic C++ Visual Studio project under the `msvc/` folder.

-Commonly for both is that it requires you to have setup conan dependecy manager as it is required for building the local idls reqardless of project type.
+For both options you must have the Conan dependency manager set up; it is required for building local IDLs regardless of project type.

-In the following two sections is a description on getting started in either of the two project types, pick your poison.
+The following sections describe getting started with both project types — pick your approach.

 ## 1. Conan Project

-The `conan` folder contains a `conanfile.py` describing all required dependencies (Fast DDS and helper interfaces).
+The `conan/` folder contains a `conanfile.py` describing all required dependencies (Fast DDS and helper interfaces).
 Conan resolves and fetches prebuilt binaries from Artifactory; if a package for your profile is missing, `--build=missing` triggers a local build automatically.

-The following two sections explain briefly how Conan works, you should ideally end up running the `build` version in a terminal with a your desired configuration of your choice.
-Note - you can install more than once!
+The next two subsections briefly explain how Conan works.
+You should ideally run the `conan build` command in a terminal with your desired configuration.
+Note: you can install more than once.
 ## 1.1.
 Install Dependencies with Conan

 Run this from the project root to install dependencies declared in `conanfile.py`: